 This plays in beautifully to the varying routes in which you can take the story.
 In my first playthrough, aside from failing as Kara right out of the gate, I played Conner as a conflicted android on the path of self-discovery and Markus as the most pacifist revolutionary in recorded history.
 This time around, I decided to go as far in the opposite direction as humanly possible.
 Protests would more closely resemble riots, and the mechanical gumshoe would be all about his mission.
 My natural inclination in games is to play the good guy whenever possible, and I’ve struggled to go rogue in games from Infamous to Mass Effect.
 This was no different in Detroit.

-Many of the decisions I was forced to make pitted me against people who in my previous outing had been friends, and all were made more impactful by my newfound, Kara-based empathy.
-Conner never connected with Hank but retained the respect of his employer, and as Markus led his forces into bloody confrontation, I felt surprisingly upset to see so many of them fall at my command.
+Many of the decisions I was forced to make pitted me against people who in my previous outing had been friends and all were made more impactful by my newfound, Kara-based empathy.
+Conner never connected with Hank but retained the respect of his employer, and as Markus led his forces into a bloody confrontation, I felt surprisingly upset to see so many of them fall at my command.
 They’re still essentially faceless grunts, but somehow I felt invested in their continued existence.

 The most impressive thing about this second run through Detroit is that I’m somehow not burnt out yet.
 I’ve completed two full playthroughs totaling 20-25 hours, and I feel like I’ve seen less than half of what the game has to offer.
 I want to complete the flowchart in its entirety for each mission, and see what happens when I lose a fight, get caught sneaking, or burn the wrong bridge.
-It’s still melodramatic and frequently silly, and it certainly won’t change your mind about Quantic Dream games, but there is an astounding amount of depth to the network of choices presented to players, and for a game about robots, there’s a surprising level of humanity, too.
+It’s still melodramatic and frequently silly, and it certainly won’t change any minds about Quantic Dream games, but there is an astounding amount of depth to the network of choices presented to players, and for a game about robots, there’s a surprising level of humanity, too.